Herself proves to be an effective feel-good drama, carried by Clare Dunne’s powerhouse performance.

 To follow two heavy Meryl Streep movies with a smaller scale narrative that proves to be heartwarming in its overly familiar concept is indeed impressive.
 Herself echoes Ken Loach, but is shaped with feel-goodness, which shouldn’t come as a surprise considering Phyllida Lloyd directed Mamma Mia!.
 Sometimes these simple, down-to-earth stories are just what we need to remind ourselves that we can overcome anything if we remain spiritual with ourselves.
 Do not let the clichés dissuade you from watching this, for Herself is a fine indie drama; a story of humanity that can still manage to move you by the end of the film, and Clare Dunne’s breakout performance is bound to garner lots of attention at the awards season later on this year.

-Herself will be screened at the BFI London Film Festival, both in cinemas and digitally on the BFI Player, starting Thursday 8 October 2020: click here to get your ticket.
+Herself was screened at the BFI London Film Festival, both in cinemas and digitally on the BFI Player, starting Thursday 8 October 2020.
+It will be released on Amazon Prime video on January 8, 2021.

 Don’t miss our monthly updates with film news, movie-inspired recipes and exclusive content!
 You’ll only hear from us once a month. #nospam